 - proof that you can cover your course and living costs

-- proof of parental or guardian consent if you are under 18
+- consent from parents or guardians consent if you are under 18

 - proof of acceptance onto your course